 "I think it's something about driving into the river," a local friend recently weighed in, when we were discussing the Duck Boats' wide-ranging appeal.
 "It's just such a weird and unusual experience.
 Where else are you going to do that?
 And then the sightseeing and history through the rest of the tour is like an extra bonus."

 It's true.
-And if you want to see Boston via a Duck Boat, you only have a few more weeks to do so.
+And if you want to see Boston via a Duck Boat, now is the perfect time to do so.
 They run from late March through late November, though peak season for all things related to tourism in the city is certainly during the summer months when the weather is nice and warm.
 Before you book your spot, follow my tips for making the most of your Boston Duck Tour.

 Where to Pick Up